Armageddon (2002): Preliminary matches

-Main event matches

 The sixth match of the night was for the WWE Championship between Big Show (with Paul Heyman) and Kurt Angle.
 Angle was taken down by Big Show, but countered and got Big Show in a head-scissors lock.
 Angle got Big Show in a Sleeper Hold and got him down to the mat, but then Big Show reversed the hold and flipped Angle to the mat.
 Angle fought back and kicked Big Show in the face and then he went up to the top rope.
 Angle delivered a missile dropkick from the top rope, but Big Show kicked out of the pin.
 After back and forth action between the two (including some interference by A-Train against Angle), Angle pinned Big Show after interference from Brock Lesnar, who delivered the F-5 on Big Show, thus making Angle the winner of the match and the new WWE Champion.

+Main Event

 The main event saw Triple H facing champion Shawn Michaels for the World Heavyweight Championship in a Three Stages of Hell match.
 The first fall of the match was a Street Fight.
 Michaels and Triple H battled inside and out of the ring.
 Triple H tried to suplex Michaels over the ropes and through the table, but Michaels countered and suplexed Triple H right back into the ring.
 Michaels attempted the Sweet Chin Music, but Triple H caught Michaels and twisted Michaels' knee.
 Triple H focused on Michaels knee throughout the match.
 Triple H brought out a 2 X 4 wrapped in barbed wire, which he then lit on fire, with the flames provided on the stage.
 However, Michaels countered Triple H's attack and nailed him right in the face with the flaming board, which resulted in Triple H's forehead being busted open.
 However, Triple H picked up the first fall as he pinned Michaels after a Pedigree.
 The second fall was a Steel Cage match.
 In the match, Triple H catapulted Michaels into the wall of the cage, which was followed by Triple H grinding Michaels head into the side of the cage.
 After back-and-forth action between Triple H and Michaels, Michaels scored the second fall, after he Splashed Triple H through a table off the cage.
 The third and last fall of the night was a Ladder match.
 Michaels grabbed a ladder in which resulted in him dropping the ladder on Triple H's back which was quickly followed by Michaels suplexing Triple H on the ladder.
 The match concluded with Triple H retrieving the World Heavyweight title, after he pushed Michaels off the ladder, which resulted in Michaels crashing through four stacked tables on the outside.